-Arrive to the treatment area at your scheduled time.
-Be sure to check in with the staff when you arrive.

-- A therapist will call you into the room to explain the process in detail. - You may need to remove some clothing or personal items.
-It will depend on the site being treated. - We will position you on the treatment table.
-The therapist(s) may need to move you to get the correct position. - We will take x-rays (pictures) to check your position.
+- 1. Arrive to the treatment area at your scheduled time.
+Check in with the staff at the front desk when you arrive. - 2.
+A therapist will call you into the treatment room to explain the process. - 3.
+You may need to remove some clothing or personal items.
+It will depend on the site being treated. - 4.
+We will position you on the treatment table.
+The therapist(s) may need to move you to get the correct position. - 5.
+We will take x-rays (pictures) to check your position.
 Your doctor approves the x-rays, and then treatment begins.
 Treatment lasts about 45-60 minutes depending on the area treated.

-- You will hear buzzing noises during treatment.
-This is from the machine.
-You will hear this until the prescribed dose of radiation has been delivered. - After treatment, the therapist(s) will come in the room and help you off the table. - The therapist(s) can see and hear you at all times during your treatment.
+- 6. You will hear noises on and off throughout the treatment.
+This is from the machine. - 7.
+After treatment, the therapist(s) will come in the room and help you off the table. - 8.
+The therapist(s) can always see and hear you during your treatment.
 If you need anything, wave your hand or call out.
+They will stop the machine and help you right away.

+Side Effects

-They will stop the machine and help you right away. - Side effects of treatment depend on what part of the body is being treated.
-Your doctor will discuss these with you. - For questions or problems once you are home, call the Radiation Oncology Clinic at 608-263-8500 or the treatment unit directly.
-They will provide you with the treatment unit phone number.
-If the clinic is closed, call the main clinic number at 608-263-8500.
-The hospital paging operator will answer.
+Side effects of treatment depend on what part of the body is being treated.
+Your doctor will discuss these with you.

+When to Call

+Call if you have questions or problems once you are home.

+Who to Call Radiation Oncology Clinic 608-263-8500

+If the clinic is closed, the hospital paging operator will answer.
 Ask to speak to the Radiation Oncology doctor on call.
 Give your name and phone number with area code.
 The doctor will call you back.

 Your health care team may have given you this information as part of your care.
 If so, please use it and call if you have any questions.
 If this information was not given to you as part of your care, please check with your doctor.
 This is not medical advice.
 This is not to be used for diagnosis or treatment of any medical condition.
 Because each person's health needs are different, you should talk with your doctor or others on your health care team when using this information.
 If you have an emergency, please call 911.
-Copyright © 11/2017.
+Copyright © 12/2021.
 University of Wisconsin Hospitals and Clinics Authority.
 All rights reserved.
 Produced by the Department of Nursing.
 HF#6623